JAlcocerT/JAlcocerT/content/blog/dev-email.md

 4. And ok, thanks to Google Firebase we get out of the box email validation...

 But for something more custom...I have been lacking how actually email/SMTP work.

 <!-- https://youtu.be/Ksk42UzpO-I?si=9DqwYecMhxw4E-DK -->

 {{< youtube "Ksk42UzpO-I" >}}

+Before we get started, you might keep this close to you: https://temp-mail.org/

 * https://github.com/4w4k3/KnockMail